 Preserved 74 231 (Union 1602/1908) in its original livery as KPEV Hannover 7512, photographed in Bochum-Wattenscheid on April 18, 2010 by someone who wishes to be known as Tenderlok (source: www.commons.wikimedia.org).

 Prussian state railways KPEV designated both passenger and freight tank engines with capital T, for Tenderlokomotive.
 After steam superheating had been introduced, it was decided to use even and odd number for engines running on superheated and saturated steam, respectively.
 Thus, T9 was a freight locomotive with 1350 mm drivers and maximum speed set at 60 to 65 km/h, built in large numbers and three main variants.
 Next was T10, a modern passenger engine for suburban traffic with 2-3-0 axle arrangement, 1750 mm drivers and maximum speed of 100 km/h, of which only twelve were built.
 T11, designed by renowned Robert Garbe as a development of class T93, in fact preceded T10 by a few years and was a less advanced design, with 1500 mm drivers, single-axle Krauss-Helmholtz lead truck, tractive effort of 8.6 tonnes and maximum speed of 80 km/h.
 Prototype was completed by Union-Gießerei of Königsberg in 1903 and 470 examples were built for KPEV until production terminated in 1910.
 The majority came from Union (364 examples), the rest being supplied by Borsig, Hohenzollern and Vulcan.
 Furthermore, Linke-Hofmann Werke built nine almost identical machines for Lübeck-Büchener Eisenbahn (LBE) in three small batches, between 1906 and 1908.
-Most T11s ran with suburban trains; S-Bahn in Berlin alone received 141 examples for Berliner Stadtbahn, Berliner Ringbahn and commuter lines.
+Most T11s ran with suburban trains; KED Berlin alone received 141 examples for Berliner Stadtbahn, Berliner Ringbahn and commuter lines.
 Despite the appearance of more economical superheated T12, the earlier engine remained in production for a few more years, as many railway managements favored simple and proven designs.
 Moreover, T12 initially suffered from some teething troubles, which was attributed to superheating.

-Robert Garbe was one of the keenest advocates of single-expansion engines running on superheated steam; no wonder, thus, that such derivative of T11 appeared even before the latter was ordered in quantity.
+Robert Garbe was one of the keenest advocates of single-expansion engines running on superheated steam.
+No wonder, thus, that such derivative of T11 appeared even before the latter was ordered in quantity.
 In 1905 it was accepted as class T12 and was eventually destined to outnumber its predecessor: over 1000 were built until 1923.
-T12 offered more power and much better economy and therefore almost immediately started to supplant its older kinsman as soon as initial problems had been solved.
+T12 offered more power and much better economy and therefore started to supplant its older kinsman as soon as initial problems had been solved.

 After WWI, newly-formed DRG were left with 358 T11s, classed 740-3.
 In 1926 twenty were rebuilt with steam superheating, but this program was not proceeded with, as electrification of suburban lines rendered these engines surplus.
 In particular, electrification of the S-Bahn between 1924 and 1933 left a few hundred tank engines with no job.
 While more modern T12s were relegated to secondary lines and switching, many T11s were withdrawn.
 In late 1920s and early 1930s as many as 204 locomotives of this type were written off, some after less than twenty years in service.
 Two more followed during WWII; furthermore, a few were sold to various private local railways.
 Similarly, of nine examples in the LBE inventory (which had not been taken over by DRG), seven were written off between 1926 and 1932 or sold; only two survived until 1953.
 After WWII, DB were left with just 65 engines of this type, most were withdrawn in early 1950s.
 DR had sixty; a few soldiered on until late 1960s, quite a lot went to industry.
 Four examples were taken over by Soviet MPS (Ministry of Transport), but their service was probably very short.